Filling in the pupillage application form: 5 things you need to know

 Every other candidate will have a good degree and a respectable academic background.
 The burden of proof is on you to demonstrate what makes you different and sway a pupillage committee inundated with application forms to put yours on the interview pile.

-It would be easy to list your participation in the university law society or a mooting and debating club in the ‘interests and any non-work related involvement’ box on an application form, when in reality some of your more personal pastimes might be more eye-catching.
+It would be easy to list your participation in the university law society or a mooting and debating club in the ‘interests and any non-work related involvement’ box on the pupillage application form, when in reality some of your more personal pastimes might be more eye-catching.
 Perhaps file your involvement in these societies in the experiences and skills gained box instead and use the opportunity to reveal some of your personality to chambers.

 ‘Chambers obviously place a great deal of weight on academic qualifications and relevant experience.
 However, in addition to this it is important that applicants give a sense of their character and personality in their applications and CVs,’ says Justin Leslie of 42 Bedford Row.
 ‘This gives applicants the greatest chance of being invited to an interview and being remembered afterwards.
 If you’ve tasted every commercially available gin, you've been on a game show or you're a techno DJ in your spare time (all real examples) don’t be backwards in coming forwards.’